Pohasii/ProjectA/README.md

 # ProjectA

-# Verification's service
+#  started service: verification, redis
-- When you want to start Verification's service
+- When you want to start all project docker services in root use: docker-compose down && docker-compose up
-- enter hosts value in ../verification/verification/ENV.go
-#### AND

-CD ../verification/
-- go run main.go
-- OR
-- go build "parameters"

 # websocket Server and other system
 - When you want to start the project